 Council Tax Reduction

 From April 2013 Council Tax Benefit was abolished.
 Councils set up a local scheme to help those on a low income.
 Pensioner’s entitlement will be calculated in the same way as under Council Tax Benefit.
-For a more detailed overview please click here.
+For refer to our full Council Tax Reduction Support scheme for a detailed overview.

 Size Criteria for Social Housing

 Size Criteria will now apply to social housing tenants.
 If a household has one bedroom more than it needs, the eligible rent include in the assessment for Housing Benefit will be reduced by 14 per cent.
 For two or more bedrooms the reduction is 25 per cent.
 This change doesn’t apply to pensioners.
 We have contacted all people affected by this change.
-For further information click here.
+Please refer to our overview and frequently asked questions for further information.

 From October 2013 Universal Credit, administered by the DWP, replaces Job Seekers Allowance, Tax Credits and Housing Benefit.
 The change will apply to the out-of- work new claims from October 2013.
 Existing Housing Benefit claimants will transfer between 2014 and 2017.